-Not enough is made of Samuel Eto’o’s back-to-back trebles.
+Not enough is made of Samuel Eto’o and his back-to-back trebles.

-Eight times a team has won their domestic league, the primary domestic cup, and Champions League in the same season.
+Only eight times in the history of European football have a team won their domestic league, primary domestic cup, and Champions League in the same season.

 Eight times in 62 years.

 And Eto’o was a key member for two of those teams, in consecutive seasons.

 Pep Guardiola’s Barcelona side of the late 2000s/early 2010s is widely regarded as one of the ever greatest club sides.

 Questions were asked when Ronaldinho was deemed a luxury surplus to requirements but with Lionel Messi establishing himself as the world’s best player, the Catalans swept aside all opposition with style.

 Xavi and Andres Iniesta were the rhythm section as the tiki-taka revolution swept world football.

 Dani Alves made everyone re-evaluate the role of the modern full-back, while Carles Puyol’s heart-on-sleeve defending ensured, for all their flair and fancy, Barca had some steel.

 Every great side needs a clinical No9 and in Eto’o, Barcelona had one of the very best finishers of the modern era.